avakiai/expra_winter2021-2022/course_book/experimentation/execution.md

 As we work through analyses, I may update the scripts we use (sometimes with bug fixes, othertimes with solutions to coding problems).
 If you get a ping on Slack that a new script or new helper functions have been added, navigate to the `analysis` repository.

-Helper Functions: The `analysis/funs.R` file, which contains helper functions, can just be replaced with the new one.
+**Helper Functions**: The `analysis/funs.R` file, which contains helper functions, can just be replaced with the new one.

-Scripts: New components or chunks added to analysis files can be incorporated into your scripts however you prefer.
+**Scripts**: New components or chunks added to analysis files can be incorporated into your scripts however you prefer.
 Make sure to clean up your workspace by deleteing any old or unused files and use consistent file naming protocols if you would like to keep multiple versions of a file.
 For example:

 analysis_v1.Rmd